Ezra 4

 The letter's argument is entirely political, not religious.
 The writers portray Jerusalem as historically rebellious -- a city that has always resisted imperial authority.
 They appeal to the king's financial interests (loss of tax revenue, v.
 13) and territorial concerns (loss of control over the entire trans-Euphrates province, v.
 16).
 The claim that Jerusalem had been "harmful to kings" is not without historical basis -- Judah had indeed rebelled against both Assyria and Babylon in the final decades of the monarchy.
 The letter-writers exploit this history to paint the current rebuilding effort in the worst possible light.

-Note that while the original opposition in verses 1-5 concerned the temple, this letter to Artaxerxes concerns the rebuilding of the city walls (v.
+While the original opposition in verses 1-5 concerned the temple, this letter to Artaxerxes concerns the city walls (v.
 12).
-This has led many scholars to conclude that verses 6-23 describe a later episode of opposition, inserted here by the author to illustrate the persistent pattern of hostility.
-The wall-building activity may correspond to the period addressed in the book of Nehemiah.
+Most scholars conclude that verses 6-23 describe a later episode, inserted here to illustrate the persistent pattern of hostility rather than to advance the main narrative chronologically.
+The wall-building activity likely corresponds to the period addressed in Nehemiah.

 Artaxerxes' Reply and the Work Halted (vv.
 17-24)